openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

-If set to true, and a column's width is changed, the adjacent column (to the right) will resize so that the overall grid width is maintained (e.g., reducing the width of column 2 by 30px will increase the size of column 3 by 30px).
+If set to `true`, and a column's width is changed, the adjacent column (to the right) will resize so that the overall grid width is maintained (e.g., reducing the width of column 2 by 30px will increase the size of column 3 by 30px).
 In this case there is no horizontal scrollbar.
-Note: This option is not compatible with `shrinkToFit` option - i.e if `shrinkToFit` is set to false, `forceFit` is ignored.
+Note: This option is not compatible with `shrinkToFit` option - i.e if `shrinkToFit` is set to `false`, `forceFit` is ignored.

 ### `headertitles`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No

-If the option is set to true the title attribute is added to the column headers.
+If the option is set to `true` the `title` attribute is added to the column headers.

 ### `height`
 **Type:** mixed